-The Phases Of Dentofacial Orthopedics
+What Are The Phases Of Dentofacial Orthopedics?

 Dentofacial orthopedic treatment occurs in phases with children and adolescents.
 However, before any work is done, your child will first be examined by a dental professional.
 This professional will assess your child’s bite and teeth to determine if your child will benefit from dentofacial orthopedics.

 Dentofacial orthopedics usually occurs in two phases.
 The first phase happens if your child has not lost all of their baby teeth.
 Phase I typically begins when a child is 7-8 years old.
 Treatment for Phase I focuses on guiding the proper growth of the bones in either jaw.
 Doing so helps shorten the length of treatment during phase II.

 Phase II treatment in dentofacial orthopedics involves the traditional use of braces.
 Braces are used to align and straighten the teeth.
 There is a large variety of braces that patients may chose from during this phase of treatment.

 Dentofacial orthopedics is used as a corrective method for misaligned bites.
 The scientific term for it is “malocclusion”.
 Simply put, it means that the bite of the patient is misaligned in some form.
 The degree of this misalignment ranges from minor to severe.